USS Blackfin

 USS Blackfin (SS-322), a Balao-class submarine in commission from 1944 to 1948 and from 1951 to 1972, was a ship of the United States Navy named for the blackfin cisco, a food fish of the Great Lakes.

 During World War II, Blackfin completed five war patrols in the Philippine Islands, South China Sea, and Yellow Sea.
 She sank the Japanese destroyer Shigure, which until then was known for her legendary luck, surviving for most of the war and a number of important Japanese naval operations.
 Blackfin also sank a Japanese cargo ship.
 After World War II, Blackfin served in the United States Pacific Fleet, and saw service in the Vietnam War.

 Construction and commissioning

-Blackfin′s keel laid on 10 June 1943 by the Electric Boat Compny at Groton, Connecticut.
-She was launched on 12 March 1944, sponsored by Mrs. Phyllis Irwin Lockwood, wife of Rear Admiral Charles A. Lockwood, and commissioned on 4 July 1944 with Lieutenant Commander George H. Laird, Jr., in command.
+Blackfin′s keel was laid on 10 June 1943 by the Electric Boat Company at Groton, Connecticut.
+She was launched on 12 March 1944, sponsored by Mrs. Phyllis Irwin Lockwood, wife of Rear Admiral Charles A. Lockwood, and commissioned on 4 July 1944 with Lieutenant Commander George H. Laird Jr., in command.